Making the Most of Mt. Wellington

-After an uneventful flight to Hobart, we drive our hire car, a Toyota Kluger, to Sandy Bay where we checked into our apartment.
+After an uneventful flight to Hobart, we drive our hire car, a Toyota Kluger, to Sandy Bay, a suburb of Hobart, where we checked into our apartment.
 I tried phoning my auntie.
 No luck.
 Not home, apparently.
-So the K-Team decided it was shopping time.
-After a mini-tour of Sandy Bay, we found the supermarket; a car-park challenged-supermarket.
+So, the K-Team decided it was shopping time.
+After a mini-tour of Sandy Bay, we found the supermarket; a carpark challenged-supermarket.
 Found one space and squeezed the Kluger into it.
 My husband found the reverse camera most useful.

 As we piled out of the car, husband pointed.
 ‘There’s your auntie.’

 So, that’s where she was, shopping for our visit.
 I ran up to her and tapped her on the shoulder.